mike-unitskyi/s3repo-maven-plugin/README.md

         -Ds3repo.removeOldSnapshots=true \
         -Ds3repo.doNotValidate=true \
         -Ds3repo.doNotUpload=true \
+        -Ds3repo.doNotPreClean=true \
         -Ds3repo.createrepo=/usr/bin/createrepo \
         -Ds3repo.excludes=repo/relative/path/my-artifact-1.0.noarch.rpm,repo/relative/path/another-artifact-5.3.noarch.rpm

 You can use "s3repo.doNotUpload" to rebuild the repository locally but not upload it.
 Use "s3repo.doNotValidate" to rebuild the repository but not fail if existing repo metadata is missing or corrupt.
+Use "s3repo.doNotPreClean" in addition to "-Ds3repo.stagingDirectory" to avoid downloading artifacts that you've previously downloaded.

 You can use "s3repo.excludes" to specify a comma-delimted list of repo-relative paths to omit when rebuilding the repo.
 The listed paths will be removed/deleted from the target S3 bucket.
 A common idiom is to use the "list-repo" goal (see below)